-- 17.4.1.10 There is a Trunk Road Street Gazetteer (TRSG) for the motorway and trunk road network maintained by the Highways Agency.
-Works on streets maintained by the - 17.4.1.11 Highways Agency should be notified using the trunk road referencing number (TRRN) contained in the TRSG, instead of the USRN.
+- 17.4.1.10 There is a Trunk Road Street Gazetteer (TRSG) for the motorway and trunk road network maintained by Highways England.
+Works on streets maintained by the - 17.4.1.11 Highways England should be notified using the trunk road referencing number (TRRN) contained in the TRSG, instead of the USRN.